iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

 # Unresolved questions

-- Are we sure we want to lose quantum-robustness?
-We could have used a hash-based signature scheme, such as [XMSS](https://tools.ietf.org/html/rfc8391) or [LMS](https://tools.ietf.org/html/rfc8554) that provide quantum robustness at the price of increasing both communication and computation overhead.
-For more detail, please refer to this [document](https://docs.google.com/document/d/15_FkOhHFR4arxBBl07H_ETUGjPbf5jlJOiyYwZ7zKOg/edit?usp=sharing).
-- Should we add a Network ID field to the payload?
-If yes, is the ID a string or a uint64?
+- Should the milestone payload contain a Network ID field to distinguish different networks / versions.